7 Walkthrough 1: The education data science pipeline with online science class data

 - Piping data to

-It’s okay if those terms are new to you.
-The main point is there are multiple ways to make the plot you want.
-You’ll see that in this book and in other peoples’ code.
-As you learn, we encourage you to practice empathy and think about how well your code conveys your ideas to others, including yourself when you look at it many weeks from when you wrote it.
+It’s ok if those terms are new to you.
+The main point is that there are multiple ways to make the plot you want.
+You’ll see that in this book and in other people’s code.
+As you learn, we encourage you to practice empathy and think about how well your code conveys your ideas to other people, including yourself, when you look at it many weeks after you wrote it.

 # Here we map variables to the x- and y-axis